-I am a political scientist currently completing my PhD in African Studies and Government at Harvard University.
-My work lies at the intersection of comparative politics and the political economy of development and I am interested in issues around mobilization and political participation.
-I use original fieldwork, archival data and the statistical analysis of survey and cross-national datasets to answer two related questions: When and under what circumstances do individuals mobilize in pursuit of political goals?
-And what effect does this mobilization have on state-building, governance and citizen-state relations?
+I am a Postdoctoral Research Scholar and Lecturer in the Department of Political Science at Columbia University, and a Research Affiliate at the Institute for Democracy, Citizenship and Public Policy in Africa at the University of Cape Town.
+My work lies at the intersection of comparative politics and the political economy of development, with a substantive interest in protest and other forms of democratic accountability.
+I use a multi-method approach, combining in-depth qualitative fieldwork with statistical analysis, surveys, and experiments (field, natural, and survey), to answer two related questions: When and under what circumstances do individuals mobilize in pursuit of political, social and economic change?
+And what effect does this have on government accountability, resource allocation, and the quality of governance?
 More details on my publications and current research projects can be found here.

 I hold a PhD in African Studies and Government from Harvard University, an MA in Government from Harvard University, an MSc in African Studies from the University of Oxford, and a BA in Political Science from Columbia University.